Stephan Jost is the Michael and Sonja Koerner Director, and CEO of the Art Gallery of Ontario.

 Jessica holds a Master of Literature degree in Art History from the University of St. Andrews, Scotland and a BA in Art History from Queen’s University.

-Kate Halpenny joined the AGO in 2019 as Chief Development Officer to inspire and lead the Development team, build the AGO’s capacity for an elevated fundraising strategy aligned with the AGO’s long-term vision, and set the groundwork for future fundraising campaigns.
+Andrea Orr joined the AGO as Director, Campaign in 2019 and became Chief Development Officer in 2026.
+Andrea leads the Development team, building the AGO’s philanthropy strategy aligned with the Gallery’s long-term vision and setting the groundwork for future campaigns.
+The team also oversees the AGO Foundation and American Friends of the AGO.

 Erin Prendergast joined the AGO as Chief of Staff & Corporate Secretary in 2015, and became Chief, Strategic Initiatives in 2019.
 Erin is responsible for advising and assisting Leadership Team colleagues in the achievement of strategic initiatives, priority setting, corporate governance, and also manages the operation of the Directors' Office.